leehwasu96/Global-Planner/README.md

 # Global Planner
-## This repository is for designing and validating a Global Planner <br>
+## This repository is for designing and validating a Global Planner
 ## that calculates the global path for Autonomous Mobility. <br><br>